Chris McCandless: Assessments

 McCandless has been a polarizing figure since his story came to widespread public attention with the publication of Krakauer's January 1993 Outside article.
 While the author and many others have a sympathetic view of the young traveler, others, particularly Alaskans, have expressed negative views about McCandless and those who romanticize his fate.

-Alaskan Park Ranger Peter Christian wrote:

-When you consider McCandless from my perspective, you quickly see that what he did wasn't even particularly daring, just stupid, tragic, and inconsiderate.
-First off, he spent very little time learning how to actually live in the wild.
-He arrived at the Stampede Trail without even a map of the area.
-If he [had] had a good map he could have walked out of his predicament [...]
-Essentially, Chris McCandless committed suicide.

-Ken Ilgunas, also an Alaskan Park Ranger and the author of The McCandless Mecca, wrote in response:

-Before I go any further, I should say that Pete is a really good guy [...]
-But with that said, I think Pete is very, very wrong. [...]
-Because I am in the unique position as both an Alaskan park ranger and a person who is, in many ways, like Chris McCandless, I feel I can speak with some authority on the subject. [...]
-McCandless, of course, did not commit suicide.
-He starved to death, accidentally poisoned himself, or a combination of the two.

 Sherry Simpson, writing in the Anchorage Press, described her trip to the bus with a friend, and their reaction upon reading the comments that tourists had left lauding McCandless as an insightful, Thoreau-like figure:

 Among my friends and acquaintances, the story of Christopher McCandless makes great after-dinner conversation.
 Much of the time I agree with the "he had a death wish" camp because I don't know how else to reconcile what we know of his ordeal.
 Now and then I venture into the "what a dumbshit" territory, tempered by brief alliances with the "he was just another romantic boy on an all-American quest" partisans.
 Mostly I'm puzzled by the way he's emerged as a hero.

-Krakauer defends McCandless, claiming that what critics point to as arrogance was merely McCandless's desire for "being the first to explore a blank spot on the map."
+Krakauer defends McCandless, claiming that what critics point to as arrogance was merely McCandless's desire for "being the first to explore a blank spot on the map".
 He continues: "In 1992, however, there were no more blank spots on the map—not in Alaska, not anywhere.
 But Chris, with his idiosyncratic logic, came up with an elegant solution to this dilemma: He simply got rid of the map.
 In his own mind, if nowhere else, the terra would thereby remain incognita."